AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 Create a new skeleton Xcode project using the wizard, and make sure it runs on your device.

 ### 9. Compile your Haskell code

-Open a terminal and add `/usr/local/ghc-ios/bin:/usr/local/ghc-ios-sim/bin` to your `PATH` environment variable.

 Here's a skeleton **haskell.hs** to get you started: